influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 unit table at all.
 The chart rejects both at render time rather than letting the pod crash-loop; the deprecated aliases keep their old lenient parsing.

+The check covers the caching and per-component memory keys and the size options under `engine.pachaTree`, including the L1-L4 compaction targets.
+One of them takes no percentage: `engine.pachaTree.gen0MaxFileSize` is an absolute file size rather than a share of memory, so the server accepts a unit suffix there and rejects `50%`.

 ```yaml
 caching:
   fileCacheSize: "20%"